mmontossi/localizable_routes/README.md

 # => /en/pagina if I18n.locale is :es

 subdomain_url
-# => http://es.example.com/pagina if current subdomain is es
+# => http://es.domain.com/pagina if current subdomain is es

 domain_url
-# => http://example.es/pagina if current domain is example.es
+# => http://domain.es/pagina if current domain is domain.es
 ```

 And you can change the locale by passing the corresponding parameter: